 Carmela Garritano, Texas A&M University, USA

 Sara Hall, University of Illinois at Chicago, USA

 Sophia Harvey, Vassar College, USA

 Katrien Jacobs, Chinese University of Hong Kong

-Screen Bodies is a peer-reviewed journal focusing on the intersection of screen studies and body studies across disciplines, institutions, and media.
+Screen Bodies is a multidisciplinary peer-reviewed journal that is devoted to the interface of art, science, and technology.
 The editors welcome contributions.
 Authors should submit articles as attachments by e-mail, formatted as Microsoft Word or Rich Text Format (RTF) files.
 Electronic submissions are preferred, but mailed contributions will be reviewed.
 Please note that all correspondence will be transmitted via e-mail.
 Submissions without complete and properly formatted reference lists may be rejected.
 Manuscripts accepted for publication that do not conform to the Screen Bodies style guide will be returned to the author for amendment.

-Those interested in submitting materials for review or in writing reviews or review essays should contact the review editors, Nicholas de Villiers (email@example.com) or Gabriel Cid de Garcia (firstname.lastname@example.org).
+Those interested in submitting materials for review or in writing reviews or review essays should contact the review editors, Nicholas de Villiers (email@example.com) or Steen Ledet Christiansen (firstname.lastname@example.org).

 Please refer to the Berghahn journal contributors' page for general information and guidelines regarding topics such as article usage and permissions for Berghahn journal article authors.